 This fascinating film from director Richard Linklater combines pioneering rotoscoping technique with discussions on the meaning of life.

 In the 1990s animator and computer scientist Bob Sabiston created a digital rotoscoping process called Rotoshop.
 This was utilised by director Richard Linklater to create Waking Life the first digitally rotoscoped feature-length film and later for his 2006 film A Scanner Darkly.

 The Lord Of The Rings - The Return Of The King(2003)

-The last film in Peter Jackson's epic adaptation of JRR Tolkein's fantasy novel trilogy sees the dark lord's mass forces of orcs gathered for battle.
+The last film in Peter Jackson's epic adaptation of JRR Tolkein's fantasy novel trilogy sees the culmination of the battle for Middle Earth.